-The club has recently set up two SDR receivers using the WebSDR software on a portion of the 80m and 40m bands using the following equipment.
+The club has set up two SDR receivers in the club shack, using the WebSDR software on a portion of the 80m and 40m bands via the following equipment.

 The hardware consists of 2 x SoftRock RX Ensemble II HF receivers, one for each band.